 The Monkey Sanctuary of Tafi Atome was created in 1993 to protect a community of sacred monkeys living in the forest.
 According to century-old traditions, in this village monkeys and tortoises are considered sacred species thus demanding respect and protection.
 In particular monkeys are the “spokesman” of tortoises.
 We will take a lovely walk in the forest lead by a local guide to encounter this great community of Monas and Colobus monkeys.

 Amedzope: the highest located village in Ghana (756 m.).
 We reach the village by a winding road running through a green forest.
 We enjoy the view on the valley.

 We attend a Voodoo ceremony: the frenetic rhythm of the drums and the chants of the adepts help calling in the voodoo spirit who then takes possession of some of the dancers.
 They fall into a deep trance: eyes rolling back, grimaces, convulsions, insensitivity to fire or pain.
 Sakpata, Heviesso, Mami Water are just some of the voodoos divinities who can show up.
 In this narrow village, surrounded by the magic atmosphere of the ceremony, we will finally understand what people mean when they say: “In your Churches you pray God; in our voodoo shrine we become God!”

 Voodoo is a religion that has been passed on by the ancestors and is still fervently practiced.
 Although for many Europeans voodoo is only a vulgar form of black magic, in truth voodoo is a true religion, far richer and more complex than people often think.

 The area of Krobo is famous all around the world for its beads.
-Here they are produced and used for cults and esthetic purposes.
-We will visit a factory specialized in the production of those beads and even follow the process of making one!
+Here they are produced and used for cults and aesthetic purposes.
+We will visit a factory specialized in the production of those beads and even follow the process of making your own bead!